 - Understanding cloud security risks is also a key feature, with reliability ratings to help inform privacy policies.

-- The Polygraph feature is a key differentiator for Lacework, providing a visual representation of the relationship between account roles, workloads, and APIs with the goal of providing better context.
+- The Polygraph feature is a crucial differentiator for Lacework, providing a visual representation of the relationship between account roles, workloads, and APIs to provide better context.

 - Lacework offers cloud workload monitoring for both compliance and security reasons.

-Of particular interest are automated workload intrusion detection capabilities, powered by machine learning, to help mitigate risk.
+- Automated workload intrusion detection capabilities, powered by machine learning, are of particular interest to help mitigate risk.

-- Support and advice on configuration best practices is another important value of the platform.
+- Support and advice on configuration best practices are another important platform value.

-- VMware acquired CloudHealth in 2018 and expanded it in 2019 to provide deeper integration with VMware workloads along with the public cloud.
+- VMware acquired CloudHealth in 2018 and expanded it in 2019 to provide deeper integration with VMware workloads and the public cloud.

 - CloudHealth provides cloud governance features to help organizations align security and regulatory compliance.

-- VMware Secure State provides multi-cloud security companies posture management with a focus on configuration security.
+- VMware Secure State provides multi-cloud security companies with posture management focusing on configuration security.

 - Security Statuses are particularly effective at providing information about the security risks posed by the connection between objects and cloud services, which can pose a significant risk to the organization.